ReSearchITEng/RPi_matrix_16_keypad/README.md

 # Installing prerequisite GPIO modules

-## RPi.GPIO vs RPIO vs wiringpi2
+## pad4pi vs RPi.GPIO vs RPIO vs wiringpi
 Not sure which is better.
-RPIO claims to be an evolved version, but it seems to have older code than RPi.GPIO.
-Just installed and tested both. wiringpi2 seems to be for more advanced functionality.
-Not planning to use it for now.
+RPIO claims to be an evolved version, but it seems to have older code than RPi.GPIO. wiringpi seems to be for more advanced functionality - but not planning to use it for now. pad4pi seems to have exactly what we need.

 ## Common installation section:
 ```